-Trip density is the number of daily person-trips per acre within a Performance Management Area.
-This is a forecast for 2044 to provide information on the timing, location and capacity needs of future growth.
+Trip density is the number of daily person trips per acre within a Mobility Management Area (MMA).
+This is a forecast for the Comprehensive Planning horizon year of 2035 to provide information on the location, timing and capacity needs of future growth.